 During my first mini-thru hike, the John Muir Trail, I carried both a fleece half-zip and a lightweight down puffy.
 The reasoning: more flexibility in layering options, and a more wet-resistant layer for worst-case scenarios.
 (Fleece insulates better than down if wet, but you still want to keep them both dry.)

 I have nothing against fleece, to be clear.
-It’s a good tool in the outdoor layering toolkit, and my fleece + down combo kept me warm enough on the JMT.
-But these days I just carry a single mid-weight down puffy jacket (Arc’teryx Cerium), which is warm enough for almost any 3 season adventure and much less bulky.
+It’s a good tool in the outdoor layering toolkit, and I do occasionally still use it for very rainy hikes.
+But usually I just carry a single mid-weight down puffy jacket (Arc’teryx Cerium), which is warm enough for almost any 3 season adventure and much less bulky.

 Separate Pot + Bowl